 Cryptocurrencies have been around since just after the global financial crisis of 2008.
-Although cryptos are currently enjoying increasing amounts of attention, emerging and existing investors alike still have many unanswered questions about the sector.
+Although cryptos are currently enjoying a strong tailwind into the cultural mainstream, driven by the permissive regulatory environment of the second Trump presidential term, investors still have some unanswered questions about the sector.

-Crypto insiders will admit that the space has more than its fair share of jargon and complicated concepts that can be difficult to understand for newbie investors.
+Industry insiders will admit that the space has more than its fair share of jargon and complicated concepts that can be difficult to understand for newbie cryptocurrency investors.
 Further, for such a rapidly evolving landscape, there are always new concepts to grasp.

-In this article, we will give you a list of the most asked questions that surround cryptocurrencies.
-We would encourage you to do more research of your own as it is always a good idea to be as prepared as possible before you part with your money for any investment.
+In this article, we will give you a list of the most asked questions about cryptocurrencies.
+We encourage you to do more research on your own as it is always a good idea to be prepared before you part with your money for any investment.

 Naturally, with all the buzz on the market, many people want to know how to get in on the action.
-What the question also betrays is that it is not obvious how to get into crypto.
+What the question also betrays is that it is not obvious how to get into crypto, or, more to point, it is not obvious which avenue to choose.
 Before you invest in crypto, you need to decide if you will trade through a crypto broker or through a crypto exchange.
 Many online brokers offer crypto trading facilities along with other products, such as FOREX, stocks, indices, and more.
 You can easily trade crypto through one of these brokers.

 Alternatively, you can go directly to a crypto exchange.
 The advantage of going through an exchange is that it removes the middleman or the crypto broker, and you are not paying fees twice over.